QuantEcon/lecture-python-intro/lectures/monte_carlo.md

-## Pricing a European Call Option under Risk Neutrality
+## Pricing a european call option under risk neutrality

 Next we are going to price a European call option under risk neutrality.